 These trends — from growing digital fan engagement to expanding global markets — make sports management skills increasingly valuable for students eager to pair business savvy with a passion for sports.

 The sports management curriculum emphasizes how sports organizations “win off the field,” with coursework in data analytics, Name-Image-Likeness (NIL) strategy, sponsorship, operations, and facility management.
-In partnership with American University Athletics, Kogod students have the opportunity to shadow Athletics staff and leadership working sporting events in different capacities, and engaging in site visits that connect classroom concepts to live sports environments in the DC market and beyond.
+In partnership with American University Athletics, Kogod students have the opportunity to shadow AU Athletics staff and leadership working sporting events in different capacities, and engage in site visits that connect classroom concepts to live sports environments in the DC market and beyond.

-In Sports Analytics, students will learn how to gain insights from analyzing sports data through descriptive, predictive, and prescriptive analytics.
+In Sports Analytics, students learn how to gain insights from analyzing sports data through descriptive, predictive, and prescriptive analytics.
 Analytical work conducted primarily in R programming language.
 Students obtain, format, and organize sports datasets; form clear inquiries addressable through data; apply common analytics techniques; think critically about real-world implications and causality; and understand challenges in implementing analytical findings.
 Topics include statistical modeling, Monte Carlo simulation, predicting performance, measuring player and team value, causal inference, next-generation location data, win probability models, game theory, and sports betting analytics.

-Taught in the fall, Revenue Strategy and Growth in Sports will examine how sports organizations generate revenue and manage financial constraints.
+Taught in the fall, Revenue Strategy and Growth in Sports examines how sports organizations generate revenue and manage financial constraints.
 Focus on sponsorship development and activation, facility operations and premium seating strategies, NIL marketplace and athlete compensation models, salary cap strategy and roster construction, and revenue sharing mechanisms.
 Students analyze real-world revenue models used by professional and collegiate sports organizations.

-Real-world learning is the sports management program’s defining feature, positioning internships and applied projects as the bridge to full-time roles in the sports industry.
+Real-world hands-on learning is the sports management program’s defining feature, positioning internships and applied projects as the bridge to full-time roles in the sports industry.
 Students participate in live-event work, consulting projects, and industry site visits, including trips to major league franchises and DC-area professional teams, that accelerate career readiness and build job-ready portfolios.

 Kogod’s Career Development, Alumni, and Industry Engagement teams maintain pipelines with professional sports teams, college athletic departments, entertainment agencies, and media properties to help students secure competitive internships and entry-level roles.
 Kogod students have previously worked on client consulting projects, landed internships, and secured full-time jobs with organizations like Monumental Sports, the Washington Wizards, the Washington Nationals, and more.